Skip to main content

 Savings: Why Is It Important?

 Introduction Savings are defined as income not spent.
 All financial plans should include an income plan that does not require paying bills and debts.
 These additional funds can be used for investments, charity, and savings.
 In this section, we'll discuss Savings and why it is one of the pillars of personal finance.
-Savings are money set for a specific purpose to be used shortly, which must be gotten very quickly and must also be kept somewhere safe.
+Savings are money set for a specific purpose to be used shortly, which must be quickly gotten and kept somewhere safe.
 The types of savings I'll discuss should never be put into an investment, as there is a chance that you may lose some or all of the value by the time you need to have it available.
 Suppose your savings are in investments, and when you need them, they are down.
-In that case, you may be tempted to put the expense on credit in hopes that the investments will return to the level they were when you initially invested them or even wait until they gain in value.
+In that case, you may be tempted to put the expense on credit in hopes that the investments will return to the level they were when you initially invested them or even wait until they gain value.
 What is Savings used for?
 There are many purposes for saving money.
-Let's ...
+Let's go over the reasons y...

 7+ Forms of Income You Need to Know